dmytro/nagira/README.md

 ```

-See more in {file:FEATURES.rdoc}
+See more in {file:FEATURES.rdoc} and API documentation in {file:API.md}

 ## Documentation

 YARD documentation included with the project, run `yardoc` in project root directory.
-Generated YARD docs are available at http://dmytro.github.com/nagira/doc
+Generated YARD docs are available at http://dmytro.github.com/nagira

 ## How and why?